 Spain is said to be one of the most gay-friendly countries worldwide, with its many Pride events and LGBTQ film and music festivals and cultural celebrations.
 Gay and lesbian weddings have been legal there since 2005, and many couples opt for this Mediterranean country with world-class architecture and gorgeous food.
 If you want to get married in Spain, at least one of the people has to be a Spanish citizen.
 Most of the same-sex weddings in Spain happen in Barcelona – the city famous for its open-minded attitude, and a home to Gaixample, a region of the city full of LGBT friendly shops, bars, and restaurants.

 Australia has only legalized same-sex marriage last year – but it was after a hugely successful public referendum, so the atmosphere is extremely positive.
 Most couples opt for Sydney and Melbourne, thanks to their metropolitan spirit and vibrant queer communities.
 But there are other choices as well, be it the rural areas, long beautiful beaches, or charming towns such as the capital.
 Canberra, a small but cosmopolitan city with a great food and art scene, is becoming increasingly popular for weddings, and it’s been announced 3rd best city to visit in 2018 by the Lonely Planet.
-If you want to check out why so, find a wedding registry in Canberra that offers weddings in the picture-perfect location, close to many restaurant and bars.

 Same-sex marriage has been legal in Argentina since 2010, making it the first Latin American country.
 Argentinians are friendly, welcoming and open-minded, so no wonder gays and lesbians flock to this country to exchange their wows, especially in October or November, which are spring months in the country.
 Most notable city to tie the knot in Argentina as a gay or lesbian couple is definitely the capital Buenos Aires, that seduces with its beauty, history, gastronomy, culture, and wine.
 Of course, don’t forget the tango – the city offers places to learn the dance, so you might even dance the tango as your first wedded couple dance!